jaydorsey/specwrk/README.md

-  specwrk serve                 # Start a queue server specwrk start [DIR]           # Start a server and workers, monitor until complete specwrk version               # Print version specwrk work                  # Start one or more worker processes
+  specwrk serve                 # Start a queue server specwrk start [DIR]           # Start a server and workers, monitor until complete specwrk version               # Print version specwrk watch                 # Start a server and workers, watch for file changes in the current directory, and execute specs specwrk work                  # Start one or more worker processes
 ```